 Listen to this blog as a similar podcast:

-In the verse before this one, Paul describes how he and his companions were experiencing something far beyond their ability to endure.
-On their own.
-If you ever studied Acts, you realize how tenacious Paul is, how bold he is, how much he endures, and how he even endures beatings and imprisonments with singing.
+In the verse before this one, Paul described how he and his companions were experiencing something far beyond their ability to endure.
+If you ever studied Acts, you realize how tenacious Paul was, how bold he was, how much he endured, and how he even endured beatings and imprisonments with singing.
 After all that time, why did God still want them to rely on Him rather than what they had learned already?

-Dependent Living is how God grows His children.
+Becoming God-dependent is how God grows His children

 Here is what I figured out several years ago from studying this topic in the Bible.